 Some states require licensing for all insurance adjusters through a competency exam, while others require this only for public adjusters.
 State government departments of insurance are a good resource for information on the state's requirements for licensure.
 Many adjusters seek optional professional certifications as well.

 These programs are developed mainly to prepare candidates for a specific exam.
 Even though there are several specializations within the insurance industry, many of the educational programs cover the same or similar subjects.
 Some of these can include the following:

 - Basics of underwriting

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) states that job growth for insurance claims adjusters from 2010-2020 was predicted to be about three percent, which is slower than the average for all jobs.
-The BLS reports that claims adjusters, examiners and investigators earned a mean yearly wage of $61,530 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) states that job growth for claims adjusters, appraisers, examiners and investigators from 2018-2028 was predicted to decline by 4%.
+The BLS reports that these professionals earned a mean yearly wage of $67,540 in May 2018.